Contact us at MarineFires@aol.com Press desired topic.

-Fires involving ships in dry dock present the fire service with an extremely difficult task.
+Fires involving ships in dry dock or under construction present the fire service with an extremely difficult task.
 This ship is considered a "Dead Ship" because it will have all of its systems non-operational.
 The vessels own fire pumps operate by sucking water from under the ship but there will be no water under this ship.
 Hopefully your Firefighters have already had our "Shipboard Firefighting seminar, but this will be different.
 No ships water and no ships power to operate watertight doors and ventilation.

-This multimedia presentation uses color photos of the March 20, 1998 fire in the bridge of the 300' research vessel "Ronald H. Brown", that was undergoing repairs in the Brooklyn Navy Yard in New York City.
+This specialty training program incorporates the shipboard firefighting program as it relates to vessels in ship yards.
+The training uses photos of past shipyard fires and the March 20, 1998 fire in the bridge of the 300' research vessel "Ronald H. Brown", that was undergoing repairs in the Brooklyn Navy Yard in New York City.
+(Photos left and right).
 It is presented along with an informative lecture on the problems encountered.